kenshinzh/renaissance/README.md

 ### Face compare
-We use L2 distance of face embeddings(after runing the models) for face comparerasion.
+We use L2 distance of face embeddings(after runing the models) for face comparison.
 It support folder to folder comparerasion.
 ```
 python compare.py model_dir input_dir target_dir
 ```